alexmartinfr/mojave-alfred-accented-themes/README.md

 ## Installation

-You can either download the whole repository, and double-click each theme to install it in Alfred, or click the link under the screenshots to install the themes from Alfred's website.
+You can either download the whole repository, and double-click each theme to install it in Alfred, or click the links under the screenshots to install the themes you want via Alfred's website.

 I personnaly rock the Light Purple one most of the time, and disabled the Hat Logo in Alfred's Preferences.